xlab/matchbox-keyboard/README.md

 `matchbox-keyboard [Options..] [optional variant name]`

 and start typing.
 The config file will be selected based on locale setting and supplied variant name.
-The onlu current option is -xid, used for embedding ( see below ).
+The only current option is -xid, used for embedding ( see below ).

 The following Environmental Variables are also used, if set;